Frequently Asked Questions

 When is the best time to start swim lessons?

-We start our Backfloat Baby® program at age 6 months.
-This is what feels comfortable for our instructors and curriculum.
-The real answer is… you know when it’s best to start.
-Because the Backfloat Baby program requires an adult, it is really more important to have Mom and Dad on board for the weekly visit, the changing room, getting wet, singing “Hannah’s here today…” 5 million times… What works for you will work for baby.
-Try us when you’re ready… and don’t forget your new leopard Speedo.
+Here at FOSS, our Backfloat Baby® program is designed for little swimmers age 6 mos. – 3 yrs.
+Parents and swimmers laugh and learn together in our warm pools.
+While there are great benefits to getting started as early as 6 months, the truth is, you know when it’s best for your family.
+Because our Backfloat Baby® program requires an adult in the water, it is really more important to have Mom and Dad on board for the weekly visit, the changing room, getting wet, and singing songs.
+What works for you will work for baby.
+We’re here when you’re ready!!

 How do I know when my child is a "strong swimmer"?

 Most parents have unrealistic perceptions about their child’s swimming skils.
-Isolated demonstration of a skill (like holding your knees face down and “bobbing” in the water like a chicken nugget in a vat of frying oil… favorite trick!) or “loves playing in the water” does not exemplify the endurance and confidence it takes to sustain a stoke over distance.
-A healthy love and respect for the water is essential, but the most assuring confirmation of your child’s ability is to see them swimming an uninterrupted, masterful and confident 300 yard freestyle.
+Isolated demonstration of a skill or “loves playing in the water” does not exemplify the endurance and confidence it takes to sustain a stoke over distance.
+A healthy love and respect for the water is essential, but the most assuring confirmation of your child’s ability is to see them swimming an uninterrupted, masterful, and confident 300 yard freestyle.

 What if my child is in the wrong level?